bicciatolab/FIERCE/README.md

 ## Installation

-To install `FIERCE` package, especially if working on a Linux machine, we strongly recommend the use of an Anaconda virtual environment to avoid conflicts between package's dependencies versions.
+To install `FIERCE` package, especially if working on a Linux machine, we strongly recommend the use of an Anaconda virtual environment to avoid conflicts between the versions of dependencies.

-If Anaconda is already installed on your system, a virtual environment for `FIERCE` can be set either manually, by installing all packages one by one, or automatically by following the instruction provided below.
+If Anaconda is already installed on your system, a virtual environment for `FIERCE` can be set either manually, by installing all packages one by one, or automatically by following the instructions provided below.

 If you are not working on a Linux machine, all required packages must be manually installed on your R and Python.

-#### Create a `FIERCE` environment and install all anaconda available packages automatically
+#### Create a `FIERCE` environment and install all available anaconda packages automatically

 On a Linux system, a working Anaconda environment for `FIERCE` can be set exploiting two different strategies: